puppetlabs/device_manager/README.md

 Devices require a (proxy) Puppet agent to request certificates, collect facts, retrieve and apply catalogs, and store reports.

+This module ...

-This module manages the configuration of devices (in device.conf) used by the `puppet device` command on Puppet agents.
+* Manages the configuration of devices (in device.conf) used by the `puppet device` command on Puppet agents.

-This module provides, via the `run` parameter, indirect orchestration of `puppet device` runs on Puppet agents, via the `puppet job` command.
+* Provides a `puppet_device` task for orchestration of `puppet device` runs on Puppet agents, via the `puppet task` command.

-This module provides a `puppet_device` task for direct orchestration of `puppet device` runs on Puppet agents, via the `puppet task` command.
+* Provides (via the `autorun` parameter) indirect orchestration of `puppet device` runs on Puppet agents, via the `puppet job` command.

 ## Usage